Best movies on Amazon Prime Video to watch now (June 2020) - TheNewsTrace

 Room (2015)

-Brie Larson (Captain Marvel) and Jacob Tremblay (Surprise) each give gorgeous performances on this heart-wrenching drama a couple of mom and son who’ve been held captive underground for years.
-Their determined bid for freedom makes for totally gripping viewing, however Room additionally does a wonderful job exploring the psychological impacts of such a life – significantly on a growing younger thoughts.
+Brie Larson (Captain Marvel) and Jacob Tremblay (Marvel) each give gorgeous performances on this heart-wrenching drama a few mom and son who’ve been held captive underground for years.
+Their determined bid for freedom makes for completely gripping viewing, however Room additionally does a wonderful job exploring the psychological impacts of such a life – significantly on a growing younger thoughts.
 Watch on Amazon Prime Video

 Learn our full Room evaluate